furk4neg3/IBM_Self-Attention-Positional-Encoding-Nlp/README.md

 # Self-Attention and Positional Encoding in NLP

 This repository contains a hands-on lab project focused on understanding and implementing self-attention mechanisms and positional encoding, two foundational techniques in natural language processing (NLP).
-This project was completed as part of IBM's deep learning course.
+This project was completed as part of IBM's Generative AI Engineering with LLMs Specialization course.

 ## Overview